 Many discussions about the nature and existence of God have either implicitly or explicitly accepted that the concept of God is logically coherent.
 That is, for many believers and non-believers the assumption has been that such a being as God could possibly exist but they have disagreed about whether there actually is one.
 Atheists within the deductive atheology tradition, however, have not even granted that God, as he is typically described, is possible.
 The first question we should ask, argues the deductive atheist, is whether the description or the concept is logically consistent.
 If it is not, then no such being could possibly exist.
 The deductive atheist argues that some, one, or all of God’s essential properties are logically contradictory.
 Since logical impossibilities are not and cannot be real, God does not and cannot exist.
 Consider a putative description of an object as a four-sided triangle, a married bachelor, or prime number with more than 2 factors.
 We can be certain that no such thing fitting that description exists because what they describe is demonstrably impossible.

-If deductive atheological proofs are successful, the results will be epistemically significant.
+If deductive atheological proofs are successful, the results are epistemically significant.
 Many people have doubts that the view that there is no God can be rationally justified.
 But if deductive disproofs show that there can exist no being with a certain property or properties and those properties figure essentially in the characterization of God, then we will have the strongest possible justification for concluding that there is no being fitting any of those characterizations.
 If God is impossible, then God does not exist.

-It may be possible at this point to re-engineer the description of God so that it avoids the difficulties, but now the theist faces several challenges according to the deductive atheologist.
+It may be possible at this point to re-engineer the description of God so that it avoids the difficulties, but as a consequence the theist faces several challenges according to the deductive atheologist.
 First, if the traditional description of God is logically incoherent, then what is the relationship between a theist’s belief and some revised, more sophisticated account that allegedly does not suffer from those problems?
 Is that the God that she believed in all along?
 Before the account of God was improved by consideration of the atheological arguments, what were the reasons that led her to believe in that conception of God?
 Secondly, if the classical characterizations of God are shown to be logically impossible, then there is a legitimate question as whether any new description that avoids those problems describes a being that is worthy of the label.
 It will not do, in the eyes of many theists and atheists, to retreat to the view that God is merely a somewhat powerful, partially-knowing, and partly-good being, for example.
 Thirdly, the atheist will still want to know on the basis of what evidence or arguments should we conclude that a being as described by this modified account exists?
 Fourthly, there is no question that there exist less than omni-beings in the world.
 We possess less than infinite power, knowledge and goodness, as do many other creatures and objects in our experience.
 What is the philosophical importance or metaphysical significance of arguing for the existence of those sorts of beings and advocating belief in them?
 Fifthly, and most importantly, if it has been argued that God’s essential properties are impossible, then any move to another description seems to be a concession that positive atheism about God is justified.

 Another possible response that the theist may take in response to deductive atheological arguments is to assert that God is something beyond proper description with any of the concepts or properties that we can or do employ as suggested in Kierkegaard or Tillich.
 So complications from incompatibilities among properties of God indicate problems for our descriptions, not the impossibility of a divine being worthy of the label.
-Many atheists have not been satisfied with this response.
-The theist has now asserted the existence of and attempted to argue in favor of believing in a being that we cannot form a proper idea of, one that does not have properties that we can acknowledge; it is a being that defies comprehension.
+Many atheists have not been satisfied with this response because the theist has now asserted the existence of and attempted to argue in favor of believing in a being that we cannot form a proper idea of, one that does not have properties that we can acknowledge; it is a being that defies comprehension.
 It is not clear how we could have reasons or justifications for believing in the existence of such a thing.
 It is not clear how it could be an existing thing in any familiar sense of the term in that it lacks comprehensible properties.
 Or put another way, as Patrick Grim notes, “If a believer’s notion of God remains so vague as to escape all impossibility arguments, it can be argued, it cannot be clear to even him what he believes—or whether what he takes for pious belief has any content at all,” (2007, p.
 200).
 It is not clear how it could be reasonable to believe in such a thing, and it is even more doubtful that it is epistemically unjustified or irresponsible to deny that such a thing is exists.
 It is clear, however, that the deductive atheologist must acknowledge the growth and development of our concepts and descriptions of reality over time, and she must take a reasonable view about the relationship of those attempts and revisions in our ideas about what may turns out to be real.

 Deductive disproofs have typically focused on logical inconsistencies to be found either within a single property or between multiple properties.
 Philosophers have struggled to work out the details of what it would be to be omnipotent, for instance.
 It has come to be widely accepted that a being cannot be omnipotent where omnipotence simply means to power to do anything including the logically impossible.
 This definition of the term suffers from the stone paradox.
 An omnipotent being would either be capable of creating a rock that he cannot lift, or he is incapable.
 If he is incapable, then there is something he cannot do, and therefore he does not have the power to do anything.
 If he can create such a rock, then again there is something that he cannot do, namely lift the rock he just created.
 So paradoxically, having the ability to do anything would appear to entail being unable to do some things.
 As a result, many theists and atheists have agreed that a being could not have that property.
 A number of attempts to work out an account of omnipotence have ensued.
 (Cowan 2003, Flint and Freddoso 1983, Hoffman and Rosenkrantz 1988 and 2006, Mavrodes 1977, Ramsey 1956, Sobel 2004, Savage 1967, and Wierenga 1989 for examples).
 It has also been argued that omniscience is impossible, and that the most knowledge that can possibly be had is not enough to be fitting of God.
 One of the central problems has been that God cannot have knowledge of indexical claims such as, “I am here now.”
-It has also been argued that God can’t know future free choices, or God cannot know future contingent propositions, or that Cantor’s and Gödel proofs imply that the notion of a set of all truths cannot be made coherent.
+It has also been argued that God cannot know future free choices, or God cannot know future contingent propositions, or that Cantor’s and Gödel proofs imply that the notion of a set of all truths cannot be made coherent.
 (Everitt 2004, Grim 1985, 1988, 1984, Pucetti 1963, and Sobel 2004).
 See the article on Omniscience and Divine Foreknowledge for more details.

 The logical coherence of eternality, personhood, moral perfection, causal agency, and many others have been challenged in the deductive atheology literature.